Making Peace with Trauma & PTSD with the help of the Mind-Eye Institute

 How can the Mind-Eye help Veterans’ Brain Function?
-Two Chicago area Veterans felt hope for the first time in years, following just one session at the Mind-Eye Institute.
+These Chicago area Veterans felt hope for the first time in years, following just one session at the Mind-Eye Institute.
 They are on the road back from struggles with confusion, headaches, memory problems, sleep disorders, and a multitude of other symptoms as a result of brain injuries and PTSD.

 Click on their videos below to listen to their transformation.

 How DID the Mind•Eye team help them find a road back to who they were?